shwetankRathore/Regression-models-using-ridge-and-PCR/README.md

-This project aims to build linear models for predicting World Happiness Scores(Ladder Score) of countries.
+This project aims to build linear models for predicting World Happiness Scores(Ladder Score) of countries based on six features considered by UN to rank nations.
-I considered six features to build these model-
+Six features considered to build these models-
   > LOGGED GDP PER CAPITA
   > SOCIAL SUPPORT
   > HEALTHY LIFE EXPECTANCY